drvinceknight/pfm/book/tools-for-mathematics/04-matrices/tutorial/main.md

 A.subs({a: 2}).inv()
 ```

-To carry out matrix multiplication we use the `@` symbol:
+To carry out matrix multiplication you use the `@` symbol:

 ```{code-cell} ipython3
 A.subs({a: 2}).inv() @ A.subs({a: 2})